- Published on Saturday, 05 May 2012 14:04

 (Photo low right - June - Stan swinging - "Old Apple Tree" - Rolstad Farm- Poskin - Memorial Day 1951)

-** Note: No, Stan did not suddenly leave his telephone operator lady friend high and dry.
-It turned out that she had already decided to "tie a can to Stan's tail" as her local Barron boy friend from high school days had convinced her that he would be a better choice.
-He had already made definite plans for the future as an aircraft mechanic.
-On the other hand, Stan appeared to be a very questionable commodity as an Army service man nearing the end of his enlistment with no apparent plans for the future.
-Her Barron boy friend did go on to become an aircraft mechanic with NorthWest Airlines and they did later marry.
-They lived for a time in the Twin Cities until retirement and are now back in Barron.
-So it appears that all worked out well for everyone involved.
-June obviously saw something in Stan that this lady could not see.
+** Note: No, Stan did not suddenly leave his telephone operator lady friend Lucy high and dry.
+Lucy had already decided to end their relationship as her local Barron boy friend Clyde from high school days had convinced her that he would be a better choice.
+Clyde was said to already have made definite plans for the future as an aircraft mechanic with Northwest Airlines..
+Stan had received a "Dear John" type letter from Lucy a few months before coming home on leave and meeting June.
+So this date was not really a date but simply a friendly "Goodbye" meeting...Like the old country western song: "Lets say goodbye like we said hello, in a friendly sort of way.
+(Ernest Tubb) I am sure that to Lucy, Stan appeared to be a very questionable commodity as an Army service man nearing the end of his enlistment time with no concrete plans for the future except completing his education.
+Lucy's Barron high school day's boy friend Clyde, did go on to become a steward rather then an aircraft mechanic with NorthWest Airlines...Lucy and Clyde did later marry but had no children..*

 (Photo low right - June - Stan - Having a Kiss - Rolstad Farm - Poskin - Memorial Day 1951)